Shop by Category

 This concept suggests that the interaction between various nutrients — similar to the interaction of vitamins and minerals — in whole foods act synergistically, meaning their combined actions cooperate together to lead to greater effects than when they are consumed separately.
 Therefore, the goal is to focus on sustaining a generally healthy diet overall, rather than seeking out specific nutrients.

 Food synergy can also refer to the idea that certain foods help enhance the absorption or bioavailability of nutrients in other foods.
 For instance, consuming foods high in vitamin C, such as citrus fruits, alongside iron-rich foods like spinach, can improve the body's ability to absorb iron.
+That's a classic food pairing.

 What is an example of synergy in nutrition?
 Here’s an example of how food synergy works: